snap-diff/snap_diff-capybara/README.md

 this will impact performance **severely** if a match cannot be found.

 If `shift_distance_limit` is `nil` shift distance is not measured.
-If `shift_distance_limit` is set, even to `0`, shift distabnce is measured and reported on image differences.
+If `shift_distance_limit` is set, even to `0`, shift distance is measured and reported on image differences.

 ### Allowed difference size